MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Background on Stochastic Trajectory Optimization

 \subsection{Library Description}

-This library is made up of 6 major types of classes: \begin{multicols}{2} \begin{itemize} \item Dynamics \item Cost Functions \item Controllers \item Sampling Distributions \item Feedback Controllers \item Plants \end{itemize} \end{multicols} The Dynamics and Cost Function classes are self-evident and are classes describing the $\vb{F}$, $\vb{G}$, $\ell$, and $\phi$ functions from \cref{eq:dynamics,eq:observation,eq:cost}.
-The Controller class finds the optimal control sequence $U$ that minimizes the cost $\vb{J}(Y, U)$ using algorithms such as \ac{MPPI}.
+This library is made up of 6 major types of classes: \begin{multicols}{2} \begin{itemize}[topsep=0pt] \item Dynamics \item Cost Functions \item Controllers \item Sampling Distributions \item Feedback Controllers \item Plants \end{itemize} \end{multicols} The Dynamics and Cost Function classes are self-evident and are classes describing the $\vb{F}$, $\vb{G}$, $\ell$, and $\phi$ functions from \cref{eq:dynamics,eq:observation,eq:cost}.
+The Controller class finds the optimal control sequence $\vb{U}^*$ that minimizes the cost in \cref{eq:cost} using algorithms such as \ac{MPPI}.
 The Sampling Distributions are used by the Controller class to generate the control samples used for determining the optimal control sequence.
-The Feedback Controller class determines what feedback controller is used to help push the system back towards the desired trajectory.
+The Feedback Controller class determines what feedback controller if any, is used to help push the system back towards the desired trajectory computed by the Controller.
 This is required for the Tube-\ac{MPPI} and \ac{RMPPI} implementations but can even be used with the \ac{MPPI} controller as it provides feedback in between \ac{MPC} iterations.
 Unless otherwise specified, the Feedback Controllers in code examples are instantiated but turned off by default.
 Finally, Plants are \iac{MPC} wrapper around a given controller and are where the interface methods in and out of the controller are generally defined.
 For example, a common-use case of \ac{MPPI} is on a robotics platform running \ac{ROS} \cite{macenski2022robot}.
-The Plant would then be where you would implement your \ac{ROS} subscribers to information such as state, \ac{ROS} publishers of the control output, and the necessary methods to convert from \ac{ROS} messages to \ac{MPPI}-Generic equivalents.
+The Plant is where you would implement your \ac{ROS} subscribers to information such as state, \ac{ROS} publishers of the control output, and the necessary methods to convert from \ac{ROS} messages to \ac{MPPI}-Generic equivalents.
 Each class type has their own parameter structures which encapsulate the adjustable parameters of each specific instantiation of the class.
-For example, the cartpole dynamics parameters include the mass and length of the pendulum whereas a double integrator dynamics system has no additional parameters.